aaltsys/doc-newwares/setup/08_rates.rst

 Optional rates are applied through user entry, while charges for mandatory rates are created by billing calculations.
 Calculated rates are applied through special routines.
 Finally, Repeating rates create charge records and accumulate charges based on the repeating rate's calendar schedule.
+Each repeating rate is associated with acalendar entry keyed by the rate's **Group** and **Service**.

 The **Account** entry is null for GLOBAL rates, filled with the account code for rates in an account group, and otherwise either attached to an account or